 - Maintain a central file of original executed contracts available for audit by the University, and follow federal, state and University policies for record retention.

 - Ensure that contracts that involve making use of the University’s name, logos, trademarks, etc., or that might adversely impact the University’s image or brand, or could potentially result in significant financial liability are brought to the attention of the Office of the VP for Finance prior to execution.

 - Ensure that no contract will generate unrelated business income unless approved in advance by the Director of Financial Operations.

 - Be aware that for any document in which the University leases personal property, taxes may be assessed on the leased personal property.
 The document must specify which party (the University, the financial institution, or the original vendor) will pay the personal property tax.

 - Legal Review of Contracts:

 As an agency of the Commonwealth of Virginia, the University is precluded by law from accepting certain contractual provisions, the most important of which are set forth in Section 4 of this policy.
-In addition, the University requires that certain contracts be reviewed for legal sufficiency by the University’s Office of General Counsel.
+In addition, the University requires that certain contracts be reviewed for legal sufficiency by the Office of the University Counsel.
 It is the responsibility of the authorized signatory to ensure adequate legal review of each contract has been obtained prior to execution.